whc2001/ECE550PC6/README.md

 ### processor.v

 This is the main processor design that is built upon with various forementioned modules.
 The datapath design on the slides are followed.
+Various jump commands are also incorporated in PC5.

 ### skeleton.v

 This is the provided wrapper module that initiates all the components and enables testing.
-Four clock signals are generated: DMEM and IMEM is using the master 50MHz clock (inverted), and the regfile and the core is using halved 12.5MHz clock.
+Four clock signals are generated: DMEM and IMEM is using the master 50MHz clock (IMEM inverted), and the regfile and the core is using quartered 12.5MHz clock.